aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-to-postscript-ps-document/_index.md

 ---
-title: How to Fill Text in PostScript (PS) Docs with Aspose.Page
+title: Add and Fill Text in PostScript (PS) Documents using Aspose.Page for .NET
 linktitle: Add Text to PostScript (PS) Document
 second_title: Aspose.Page .NET API
 description: Learn how to fill text and add text to PS documents using Aspose.Page for .NET.
 Step‑by‑step guide with code examples.